victorma17/QBFT-Besu-Deployer-Local/ReadMe.md

 sh ../moveKeys.sh
 ```

-Now we need to **open a new terminal** and start the Bootloader Node ⛏️
+Now we need to **OPEN A NEW TERMINAL** and start the Bootloader Node ⛏️
 ```bash
 cd QBFT-Network/Node-1 && besu --config-file=../configBootnode.toml
 ```